bbs-io/synchronet-docker/README.md

 ## README - WARNING

-2022-04-11

-The nightly/daily build process has been broken (apparently for a few weeks) by an underlying update... working on a fix in the coming week.

-Looks like the issue with 3.19 was fixed upstream... there was a build optimization on the github worker (intel) that was causing a bug running on AMD hardware.
-If you are running a recent Intel CPU, this shouldn't affect you.
-If you are using AMD, stick to 3.18b for now.
+The current `:latest`, `:3.19b`, `:3.19`, `:3` tags are Intel only.
+There was an issue with the build configuration that optimized for modern Intel instructions that break on Ryzen and possibly older Intel CPUs.
+If this doesn't run for you, you should stick to `3.18b` or move to a nightly release (once fixed).

+### 2022-04-26

+Working on updating the build and release scripts, this will change the behaviors slightly, but should mean a more clear setup/configuration and require less volume mounts for persistence.
+Hoping to have an update in the next few days, will update the date above as/if it changes.

+### 2022-02-22

+If you are using `:latest` from before 2022-02-22, it was a bleeding edge build from the mainline repository, you should change to `:nightly`\*

 ----

 **[Synchronet](http://wiki.synchro.net/)** is a modern bulletin board software supporting classic terminal interfaces as well as modern web interfaces and other services.

-This repository is meant to build/push to [bbsio/synchronet on Docker Hub](https://hub.docker.com/repository/docker/bbsio/synchronet).
+The [repository source](https://github.com/bbs-io/synchronet-docker/) is meant to build/push to [bbsio/synchronet on Docker Hub](https://hub.docker.com/repository/docker/bbsio/synchronet).
 For the `@bbs/synchronet` utility, [click here](https://github.com/bbs-io/synchronet-docker-util)

 ### Tags